 Red Thread and Pink Patch

-Red thread caused by Laetisaria fuciformis and pink patch caused by Limonomyces roseipellis often occur together.
+Red thread is caused by the fungus Laetisaria fuciformis.
+Pink patch, caused by Limonomyces roseipellis, is a different disease which closely resembles red thread.
 Pink patch was once considered to be a form of red thread due to similarities in symptoms, disease cycle, epidemiology, host range, and appearance.
-Both diseases occur slow-growing turf caused by low fertility, lack of sunlight, drought, other diseases or plant growth regulators.
+While the two diseases sometimes occur together, pink patch is uncommon in the Northeast.
+Both diseases occur on turf that is growing slowly because of low fertility, lack of sunlight, drought, or other sources of stress.

-L. fuciformis survives unfavorable periods as sclerotia, in infected debris, or in the thatch.
+Red thread survives unfavorable periods as desiccated stroma, or in infected plant material.
 Reproductive structures are spread by water, wind, equipment, and people.
-They require a film of moisture on leaves for germination and infection.
-The pathogen is capable of growth over a wide range of temperatures.
-L. roseipellis survives as mycelium in plant debris and is also capable of growth at a wide range of temperatures.
-It has a slow rate of growth and generally causes greater damage to low maintenance turf.
+The fungus requires a film of moisture on leaves for germination and infection.
+The pathogen enters grass blades through stomata or through wounds.
+Red thread is seen in the cooler weather of spring and fall, when the turf is still growing slowly.
+The fungus is capable of growth over a wide range of temperatures, but the optimum range is 60-75°F. Over 75°F, the growth rate of the fungus decreases significantly, and it ceases at 85°F. Pink patch survives as mycelium in plant debris and is also capable of growth at a wide range of temperatures.

-- An application of water-soluble nitrogen reduces disease severity and is generally the only treatment needed in residential lawns.
+- A light application of quick release nitrogen reduces disease severity and is generally the only treatment necessary on residential lawns.

 - Water deeply and infrequently while preventing moisture stress.